-As discussed in the post referenced above, American Megatrends is a member of key industry consortiums such as the Distributed Management Task Force (DMTF), Open Compute Forum, Open Power Forum and Open Data Center Committee, among others.
+As discussed in the post referenced above, AMI is a member of key industry consortiums such as the Distributed Management Task Force (DMTF), Open Compute Forum, Open Power Forum and Open Data Center Committee, among others.
 Notably, three out of the four organizations mentioned here (as their names suggest) promote open standards, whether it is for the standardization of hardware components, communication protocols, power management and the like.

 From our perspective and years of experience, there are several key factors driving the push for open standards in server and data center design and management.
 To anyone familiar with the cost and complexity of purchasing, servicing and managing heterogenous server, power and cooling equipment in a typical server room or data center, it is no surprise that the major drivers are cost, simplicity, efficiency, uniformity and interoperability.
 The importance of these needs are supported not only by the experiences of AMI but the experiences of leading server manufacturers and customers like Facebook, Google, Apple, Intel, AMD and others.